mrdarip/tasdks/backlog.md

     - This should be on the stats screen as a composable
     - This is a perfect alternative to manage activators screen
 - Implement a progress bar on playActivatorScreen
-    - This could go against the 'don't show the user how much time is left' rule
+  - This could go against the "don't show the user how much time is left" rule

 - Playlists need to be implemented
     - Allow skipping to next subtask